SillyFreak/typst-plum/docs/thumbnail.typ

 // #plum.parse(diagram-src)

-#import plum: elembic as e, diagram.diagram, classifier.classifier, edge.edge
+#import plum: elembic as e, diagram, classifier, edge

 #show: it => {
   if theme != "dark" { return it }